-When Mercy Brown's family started dying off one by one, they blamed her — even though she'd been dead for months.
+When Mercy Brown's family started dying off one by one, the town blamed her — even though she'd been dead for months.

-In 1892, tuberculosis was the leading cause of death in the United States and was thus one of the era’s most feared diseases.
-Then known as “consumption,” its symptoms were fatigue, night sweats, and the coughing up of white phlegm or even foamy blood.
+In 1892, tuberculosis was the leading cause of death in the United States.
+Then known as “consumption,” its symptoms included fatigue, night sweats, and the coughing up of white phlegm or even foamy blood.

-There was no cure or reliable treatment for it.
-Physicians often recommended that a patient affected by tuberculosis needed to “rest, eat well, and exercise outdoors.”
-This treatment was often met with little success as those with active tuberculosis had an 80 percent chance of dying from the disease.
+There was no cure or reliable treatment for tuberculosis.
+Physicians often recommended that a patient affected by the disease should “rest, eat well, and exercise outdoors.”
+Of course, these home remedies were rarely successful.
+People with active tuberculosis had an 80 percent chance of dying from the illness.

-The terror surrounding this deadly disease helps explain the madness that befell the small town of Exeter, R.I. at the end of the 19th century after a family was killed in quick succession by tuberculosis.
-A farmer named George Brown lost his wife, Mary Eliza, to this disease in 1884.
+It all started when a farmer named George Brown lost his wife, Mary Eliza, to tuberculosis in 1884.
 Two years after the death of his wife, his oldest daughter died of the same illness.

-With Edwin deteriorating rapidly, his father began to grow increasingly desperate and so George Brown turned to an old folk tale.
-The superstition claims in “…some unexplained and unreasonable way in some part of the deceased relative’s body live flesh and blood might be found, which is supposed to feed on the living who are in feeble health.”
+Meanwhile, several concerned townspeople kept telling George Brown about an old folk tale.
+The superstition claims that “…by some unexplained and unreasonable way in some part of the deceased relative’s body live flesh and blood might be found, which is supposed to feed on the living who are in feeble health.”

-What this means is when members of the same family waste away from consumption, it could be because one of the deceased is draining the life force of their living relatives.
+Basically, the myth claims that when members of the same family waste away from consumption, it might be because one of the deceased is draining the life force from their living relatives.

-On the morning of March 17, 1892, a doctor and some locals exhumed the bodies of each family member who had died of the illness.
+Indeed, on the morning of March 17, 1892, a doctor and some locals exhumed the bodies of each family member who had died of tuberculosis.
 They found skeletons in the graves of Brown’s wife and eldest daughter.

 The ashes were then mixed with water and fed to Edwin.
-Unfortunately, this supernatural concoction did not cure Edwin as people had hoped and he died a mere two months later.
+Unfortunately, this supernatural concoction did not cure him as people had hoped.
+Edwin died a mere two months later.

 Such practices of digging up and burning the deceased over fears of vampire-like creatures were not uncommon in many Western countries until the early 20th century.
 But while the Mercy Brown case was far from an isolated incident, her exhumation came at the end of an era for these vampire-inspired rituals.